36th Street West Bikeway and Pedestrian Path

 Two-way cycle track recently completed in Austin, TX

 One-way cycle track in Portland, OR

-Public Works is refining the project scope and budget to move closer to a final plan.
-The final project design must be agreed to by Council Member Tuthill and the City's Traffic Operations Engineer.
+Public Works is drafting full engineering plans for this project and refining the plan based on the project budget.
+The final project design must be agreed to by Ward 10 Council Member Meg Tuthill and the City's Traffic Operations Engineer.

 August 21, 2012

 The project has been shared with the Calhoun Area Residents Action Group (CARAG) Board of Directors.